medic/medic-docs/configuration/OVERVIEW.md

 1. Tasks is not clearing: Make sure the the code that generates the task is immutable.

 ## Targets <!-- TODO: Marc to revise to similar structure as Tasks -->
+_Health workers can easily view their goals and progress for the month, even while offline._

-Targets refers to our in-app analytics widgets.
+_Targets refers to our in-app analytics widgets.
 These widgets can be configured to track metrics for an individual CHW or for an entire health facility, depending on what data the logged in user has access to.
 Targets can be configured for any user that has offline access (user type is "restricted to their place").
-When configuring targets, you have access to all the contacts (people and places) that your logged in user can view, along with all the reports about them.
+When configuring targets, you have access to all the contacts (people and places) that your logged in user can view, along with all the reports about them._

-Targets are configured in two places:
-- `targets.json` is where you define how the target looks, including the title, icon and goal (if applicable).
-It is also where you set the `context` to decide who should see the target.
-- `rules.nools.js` is where you define the calculation for each of your targets.

-### Template: `targets.json`
-Each of your targets must be defined so that the app knows how to render it.
-You will need to include the following properties for each of your targets:

-* `type`: There are currently two types of targets, `count` and `percent`.
-These are illustrated above in the Types of Widgets section.
-1 & 2 are the `count` type and 3 is the `percent` type.
-* `id`: This can be whatever you like, but it must match the `type` property of the target being emitted in `rules.nools.js`.
-* `icon`: You can use any icon that you like, but make sure the icon has been uploaded to your instance and the name matches.
-* `goal`: For percentage targets, you must put a positive number.
-For count targets, put a positive number if there is a goal.
-If there is no goal, put -1.
-* `context`: This is an expression similar to form context that describes which users will see a certain target.
-In this case, you only have access to the `user` (person logged in) and not to the `contact` since you are not on a person or place profile page.
-* `translation_key`: The name of the translation key to use for the title of this target.
-* `subtitle_translation_key`: The name of the translation key to use for the subtitle of this target.
-If none supplied the subtitle will be blank.
-* `percentage_count_translation_key`: The name of the translation key to use for the percentage value detail shown at the bottom of the target, eg: "(5 of 6 deliveries)".
-The translation context has `pass` and `total` variables available.
-If none supplied this defaults to "targets.count.default".
+Like Tasks, a rules engine is used to generate the targets using the data available in the client app.
+The data, comprised of docs for people, places, and the reports about them, are processed by rules engine code to emit data for widgets like these:

 #### Plain count with no goal